raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 - **Fire:** You can use a bonus action on each of your turns to emit a heat wave.
 Each creature within the aura must make a Constitution saving throw.
 A creature takes 2d6 fire damage on a failed save, or half as much on a successful one.

-- **Water:** You can you a bonus action on each of your turns to try to freeze a 10-foot cube originating from a point within 30 feet of you.
+- **Water:** You can use a bonus action on each of your turns to try to freeze a 10-foot cube originating from a point within 30 feet of you.
 Each creature in the area must succeed in a Strenght saving throw, or will have its speed reduced to 0 and can't benefit of any bonus to its speed until the start of your next turn.

 **Perfect Manifestation:** You now manifest some abilities of all the elements at the same time.
-The range of your aura increases by 5 feet.
+The range of your aura also increases by 5 feet.
 Also, while the aura is active, you gain additional benefits from the elements that are not your attuned element:

 - **Air:** Your speed increases by 5 feet.